MicrosoftDocs/common-data-model-and-service/common-data-model/hied-accelerator.md

 ## What's new?

 With the [Dynamics 365 Higher Education Accelerator](https://appsource.microsoft.com/product/dynamics-365/mshied.highereducationcommondatamodel?tab=Overview), you can develop solutions that are based on entities and attributes that higher-education institutions use.
 The accelerator includes entities around student engagement and additional entities around internships, scholarships, grants, and accomplishments.
-The accelerator includes entities, fields, forms, views, and dashboards.
+The accelerator also provides entities, fields, forms, views, and dashboards.

 The accelerator now includes the following features: